 -

 - Groups and individual members of the University community may decide to engage in peaceful protest, picketing, or assembly while distributing leaflets and literature or encouraging the signing of petitions.
-This may include singing, chanting, and the holding of signage which is not affixed and may not make a direct or specific threat.
+This may include singing, chanting, and the holding of signage which is not affixed to any post, pole, or the like, and may not make a direct or specific threat.
+For the purposes of this policy, flags and banners are considered posters or notices.

 - Individuals and groups may not: